karmada-io/website/docs/userguide/scheduling/resource-propagating.md

         - member1
 ```

-1. Create a propagationPolicy base on the YAML file:
+1. Create a propagationPolicy based on the YAML file:
 ```shell
 kubectl apply -f propagationpolicy.yaml
 ```